Woman standing in doorway holding a mug, smiling, with a cozy living room in the background.

 Hi, I’m Pippin.

-I am a teacher, mother, homemaker, and artist living in Bellingham, Washington.
-I’m inspired by the landscape and ecology of the Northwest.
-I live and create at the intersection of the mountains and the sea on the sacred land of the coast salish people.
-I wander the beaches and forests losing myself in the details- the miniature and the mundane - beach rocks, mosses, leaves, bones, and barnacles.
-I bathe in the light of an ever changing sky.
+I am a teacher, mother, homemaker, and artist living in Bellingham, Washington, on the sacred land of the Coast Salish people.
+Inspired by the landscape and ecology of the Pacific Northwest, I live and create at the intersection of mountains and sea.
+Wandering beaches and forests, I lose myself in details—the miniature and the mundane: rocks, mosses, leaves, bones, barnacles.
+I bathe in the light of an ever-changing sky and look to the mountains, witnesses to geologic time, as I consider humanity’s fleeting moment.

 “Tell me, what is it you plan to do with your one wild and precious life?”